-We are a global supplier of power and data management semiconductors and standard semiconductor components.
+We classify our products broadly as power and data management semiconductors and standard semiconductor components.
 We design, manufacture and market an extensive portfolio of semiconductor components that addresses the design needs of sophisticated electronic systems and products.
-Our power management semiconductor components distribute and monitor the supply of power to the different elements within a wide variety of electronic devices.
+Our power management semiconductor components control, convert, protect and monitor the supply of power to the different elements within a wide variety of electronic devices.
 Our data management semiconductor components provide high-performance clock management and data flow management for precision computing and communications systems.
 Our standard semiconductor components serve as "building block" components within virtually all electronic devices.